Actify

 Find a recurring 15-minute window

-Attach the game to an existing meeting — the last 10 minutes of a team standup, the first 5 minutes of a Friday all-hands, or right after lunch on Wednesdays.
-Never schedule a standalone 'game time' meeting.
-The moment it's a separate calendar event, it feels optional in the wrong way.
-Embedded in an existing meeting, it feels like a natural part of the rhythm.
+Attach the game to an existing meeting — last 10 minutes of a standup, first 5 of a Friday all-hands, right after lunch on Wednesdays.
+Never schedule a standalone 'game time.'
+A separate calendar event feels optional in the wrong way.
+Embedded in an existing meeting, it becomes part of the rhythm.

 Slack announcement